 The conversations are almost always the same.
 I will present the case for parliamentarism, I will talk about the theory, the evidence, all of it.
 People will immediately retort: “that’s all well and good, but have you seen country X’s Congress?
 They are a bunch of [corrupt/incompetent/parochial/unaccountable/all of that together] politicians.”
 Let’s put aside that I don’t think presidents are better in any of those dimensions.
 The question I raise is this: if all of that is true, why should there be a Congress at all?

 This tends to inflict cognitive dissonance.
-On the one hand, they believe deep down that parliaments - or at least the parliament we are talking about - is indeed as bad as they first claimed.
+On the one hand, they believe deep down that parliaments - or at least the parliament we are talking about - are indeed as bad as they first claimed.
 But at a gut level they also realize that not having an elected parliament would open up all sorts of authoritarian possibilities for the president.

 People usually don’t get to the point I’m going to make, but they could argue that the separation of powers is essential.
 OK, then why not have a personalized legislature and judiciary in the same way as the executive?
 We would have a president of the executive, a president of the legislature (also able to appoint and remove all of their “cabinet”) and a president of the judiciary with similar powers.